Cape Neddick Light

 The Cape Neddick Light is a lighthouse in Cape Neddick, York, Maine.
 In 1874 Congress appropriated $15,000 to build a light station at the "Nubble" and in 1879 construction began.
 Cape Neddick Light Station was dedicated by the U.S. Lighthouse Service and put into use in 1879.
 It is still in use today.

 Plans had been in the works to build a lighthouse on the site since 1837.
 The tower is lined with brick and sheathed with cast iron.
 It stands 41 ft tall but the light is 88 ft above sea level because of the additional height of the steep rocky islet on which it sits.
 Unusually, the stanchions of the walkway railing around the lantern room are decorated with 4 in brass replicas of the lighthouse itself.

 Location

 The Cape Neddick Light stands on Nubble Island about 100 yd off Cape Neddick Point.
 It is commonly known as "Nubble Light" or simply "the Nubble".

 Cape Neddick Point is at the north end of Long Sands Beach in the village of York Beach.
-The lighthouse is inaccessible to the general public, but the nearby mainland is occupied by Sohier Park which offers a telescope with which to view the lighthouse and a gift shop with a "Nubble" theme.
+The lighthouse is inaccessible to the general public, but the nearby mainland is occupied by Sohier Park which offers many locations from which to view the lighthouse and a gift shop with a "Nubble" theme.